 Medical Expeditions specialises in researching on relatively large sample groups over a long period of time.
-A typical expedition is comprised of 75 members exposed to altitude for 6 weeks interest in adventure and in adventure medicine.
-Medex has run successful expeditions to Everest in 1994.
-Kanacheniunga in 1998 and Hongu in 2003.
+A typical expedition is comprised of 75 members exposed to altitude for 6 weeks.

-Medex is a club which organises adventurous expeditions worldwide and supports the work of Medical Expeditions, It provides a link between those who have an
+Medex is a club which organises adventurous expeditions worldwide and supports the work of Medical Expeditions.
+It provides a link between those who have an interest in adventure and in adventure medicine.
+Medex has run successful expeditions to Everest in 1994, Kangchenjunga in 1998 and Hongu in 2003.

-To find out more about what we do, or to join us, please take a look at our website used to working at home.
-When we do higher they need to adapt.
+To find out more about what we do, or to join us, please take a look at our website.